-LAS Departments & Programs
+LAS Academic Departments & Programs

-We focus on opportunities such as team teaching, interdisciplinary coursework, and integration into applied and hands-on research projects to give our students a well-rounded look at the human experience.
+By integrating creativity and robust research with outreach to students and the community through teaching and service, LAS provides students with opportunities to learn and collaborate inside and out of the classroom.
+Team teaching, interdisciplinary coursework, and integration into applied and hands-on research projects give LAS students a well-rounded look at the human experience.

 Chemistry & Biochemistry